What is skin ageing?

-Moisturisers will help improve dry and flaky skin.
+- Moisturisers will help improve dry and flaky skin.

-Alpha-hydroxy acids, vitamin C, lipoic acid, soy isoflavones or retinoid creams applied regularly long term reduce dryness.
+- Alpha hydroxy acids, vitamin C, lipoic acid, soy isoflavones or retinoid creams applied regularly long term reduce dryness.
 They may also reduce the number of fine wrinkles and even out pigmentation.

 Procedures that aim to rejuvenate photoaged skin include:

-- Botulinum toxin injections to reduce frowning and lessen deep furrows.
+- Botulinum toxin injections to reduce frowning and lessen deep furrows

 Protection from solar UV is essential at all ages.
 There are several steps that can be taken to minimise or avoid UV exposure.